• 0

 Garden lawns are probably one of the most widely recognised garden design components.
 Turf has a variety of uses, such as lounging on a deck chair, manicuring it to perfection, getting your mates around to have a BBQ on it, or even as a football pitch for your children.
 A well-laid garden lawn with lush turf is a staple of a multi-functional garden.

 Lawns are a great form of ground cover for gardening.
-Allowing you to walk, play or exercise on them, providing a multifunctional space in any garden.
+It allows you to walk, play, or exercise on them, providing a multifunctional space in any garden.
 Lawns are usually made up of 3 or more grass species that grow together as a living ground cover or mat.

 What can I use turf for?